samanthabaker/bringbaker/README.md

 👋 Hi, I’m @samanthabaker

-👀 I’m interested in creating content that inspires people 💞️ I’m looking to collaborate on projects with diverse teams so we can look at problems from every angle 📫 Please reach out to me if our values align at samantha.lynneb@gmail.com
+I’m interested in creating content that inspires people.
+I’m looking to collaborate on projects with diverse teams so we can look at problems from every angle.
+Please reach out to me if our values align at samantha.lynneb@gmail.com

 # bringbaker
 bringbaker.com